jfraxanet/BasQ_industry_workshop_Qiskit/README.md

+# BasQ industry workshop
-# BasQ_industry_workshop_Qiskit_2
+# Qiskit sessions

-Here you can find the solutions to the Qiskit exercices shown during the lecture.
+Here you can find the solutions to the Qiskit exercises shown during the sessions.